Thanks for the heads up.

 More attention than his brief disappearance will be the come back act by Chester Taylor.

 Jerry Angelo lovie smith Brandon manumaleuna in what bears coach Lovie Smith termed a "misunderstanding" Taylor went through roster limbo as the club waived five other players to reach the 80-man limit.
-Now, the [Only registered and activated users can see links. ] will try to Get the back that turns 32 next month even though 31 other teams know he's on the chopping block.
+Now, the Chicago Bears will try to Get the back that turns 32 next month even though 31 other teams know he's on the chopping block.
 He could be make sure for Marion Barber, who was held out of Monday's practice with a left calf muscle injury that isn't not believed to be serious.

 He sought out an explanation from Smith Monday morning.
 In that conversation, a source said Taylor was told he wasn't in the team's plans.
 Taylor left the building and word spread he would be released, with his agent Ken Sarnoff announcing the news via Twitter.